codefreezefi/codefreeze.fi/_participants/_template.md

 ## What to wear
  * That's the most important part.
 Second most important is what to wear (clothes) in winter Lapland.
 Temperatures might get down to -30C (which is quite cold), but -15C is surprisingly warm - or at least not-so-cold up north.
 I have written a faq, that basically is not visible in the site (yet): http://www.codefreeze.fi/faq/ .
 Also notice the sections are in wrong order, apparently.

 Reading that, you might notice a trend: I mostly wear merino wool when I'm in Lapland.
+Also, from the first year, we found out that jeans are not really warm for the outmost layer.

+## boots
+There is 60-100cm snow on the ground.
+I highly encourage to wear boots which cover your ankles.
+Especially important if you plan to take a snowshoe trek.

 ## and a bit longer version: